c4tk/c4tk/src/content/events/orlando/2015/faq.md

 - question:
     What's the format of the final presentation?
   answer:
-    Each team will have 3 minutes for their demo and 2 minutes to answer questions from the judges.
+    Each team will have 3 minutes for their demo and 2 minutes to answer questions.
 - question:
     Who will be in attendance at the final presentations?
   answer:
     The final screening is public, although space is limited.
-Expect a mixture of participants, hi-tech executives, venture capitalists and angels, ministry and non-profit leaders, press, and observers.
 - question:
-    Will there be awards given?
-  answer:
-    Yes, but these are non-cash awards.
-- question:
     What's the hashtag?
   answer:
     \#C4TK
-- question:
-    Who is on the Jury?
-  answer:
-    The jury’s composition will be announced closer to the date of the hackathon.
-- question:
-    What are the judging criteria?
-  answer:
-    The judges will consider Kingdom impact, viability, innovativeness / originality, and completeness.

 ---
 ## <i class="icon fa-question-circle"></i> FAQ
 {{#each questions}}